-My doctoral research is focused on the ways that the Holocaust has been memorialised by poets in Britain between 1960 and 2010.
+My doctoral research focuses on the ways that the Holocaust has been memorialised by poets in Britain between 1960 and 2010.
 I am interested in Jon Silkin, Geoffrey Hill, and Tony Harrison as poets who were not first-hand witnesses of the Holocaust, but nonetheless attempt to remember and mourn victims of the Holocaust in their work.
-I am navigating an understanding of memorial poetics through theories of post-Holocaust memory and memorial acts found in sites and spaces after the Holocaust, such as in memorials, museums, and architecture.
-This involves investigating the ways in which Holocaust memorial poetry can be understood alongside developments in memorial and monumental traditions since the Holocaust.
+I am navigating an understanding of memorial poetics through theories of post-Holocaust memory.
 I am interested in theories of memory, witnessing, and trauma, engaging in the fields of Memory Studies and Holocaust Studies throughout my research project.
 My PhD seeks to take a theoretical approach to investigating non-victim Holocaust memorial poetry, using the “Leeds Poets” Jon Silkin, Geoffrey Hill, and Tony Harrison as case studies.

 - MA Modern and Contemporary Literature, Culture and Thought (University of Sussex)